complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/PasswordSpray/PasswordSpray.md

 ![](attachments/Clipboard_2020-06-16-10-26-22.png)

 Now, we will need to start PowerShell to run DumpUsers.ps1.
-For simplicity, we will use the script that gets a list of usernames from the windows host.
+For simplicity, we will use the script that gets a list of usernames from the windows host and saves it to the C:\temp\UserList.txt file.

 C:\Tools> `powershell`